 Prinzmetal’s angina is associated with the same ECG signs as an acute myocardial infarction (ST elevation), however the signs are transient and subside when the vasospasm subsides.

 Silent myocardial infarct

 A silent infarct is an infarct that occurs without any symptoms.
-It can only be diagnosed on an ECG.
+It is diagnosed based on ECG and troponins.
 It’s more common in disorders that affect autonomic nerves, like untreated diabetes mellitus.
 Diabetes-induced neuropathy means that the pain is unnoticable and so these infarcts can go unnoticed by the patient.

 Mixed angina and walk-through angina

 What differentiates mixed angina from stable angina is that the amount of exercise that is needed to trigger the angina varies considerably (within the same patient) in mixed angina.
 Patients with stable angina always have symptoms around the same exercise level, however patients with mixed angina can sometimes exercise a lot before symptoms develop and sometimes the symptoms develop with just a little exercise.

 Patients with walk-through angina develop angina symptoms early during exercise, however the symptoms go away when they continue to exercise.
 The phenomenon is paradoxical, and the pathomechanism is unknown.